IBM/watson-assistant-slots-intro/README.md

 ## Work In Progress.
 Stay tuned for forthcoming complete code.

-# Creating a Retail Chatbot using Watson Conversation, Discovery and Database Services
+# Creating a Pizza ordering Chatbot using Watson Conversation Slots feature

 In this developer journey, we will use the Watson Conversation Slots feature to